Ruach/ruach.github.io/_posts/2020-xx-xx-xx.markdown

 ###Instruction execution: execute decoded microop instruction
-For memory operation (line 798-819), it invokes initiateAcc method of current microop represented by the curStaticInst.
+For memory operation (line 798-819), it invokes *initiateAcc* method of current microop represented by the curStaticInst (line 800).
 As we have seen before,
 for each load/store microop, it defines initiateAcc function, for example, for Ld, it defines Ld::initiateAcc.

-Otherwise, for non-memory instruction, it invokes execute method of microop instead of initiateAcc.
+Otherwise, for non-memory instruction, it invokes *execute* method of microop instead of initiateAcc.